sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-12.md

 ## Solution

-The solution is easier to see if you change slightly the tabulation:
+The solution is easier to understand if you change slightly the tabulation:

 ```
  1